garage-milan/spring-boot-continuous-delivery/Readme.md

 The following steps will show how to access the account that was just created in the Cloudant DB database

-1. Return to [Bluemix](https://console.ng.bluemix.net/ "Welcome to Bluemix") and open the [Services Dashboard](https://console.ng.bluemix.net/dashboard).
+1. Return to [IBM Cloud](https://cloud.ibm.com/ "Welcome to IBM Cloud") and open the [Services Dashboard](https://console.ng.bluemix.net/dashboard).

     <img src="media/FindService2.png" width="200">